allanverasce/contigpolishing/README.md

 ### Step 2: Let's run
-Open the terminal using the shortcut `Ctrl + Alt + T`.
-From the folder where you downloaded contigPolishing run the line below.
+<p align="justify">Open the terminal using the shortcut `Ctrl + Alt + T`.
+From the folder where you downloaded contigPolishing run the line below.</p>

 ```
 java -jar contigPolishing.jar